 - Online – Fully online classes within eLearn, as we have usually done them.
 These are labeled Online: Asynchronous, meaning you can log in and receive instruction and do your work at any time.
 Asynchronous means there are no assigned class times, but there will be assignment due dates each week.
+Scheduled proctored exams may be required for some online courses which should be detailed in the online course description.
+Online courses may require virtual proctored exams during specified dates.

 If you are new to online learning, that is not a problem.
 We will walk you through it.
 Vol State is ranked number seven in the nation, and number one in Tennessee, for online learning at community colleges, according to the review group College Consensus.
 We use an online system called eLearn.
 It’s a web page that will have your classes and assignments.
 Please take a few minutes to visit this explanatory web page and get acquainted with eLearn.